orange-org/orange/README.md

 - opening webpages
 - navigating

-`renderer` runs in a sandbox that has as much power over your system as a website you run in the Chrome browser.
+`renderer` runs in a sandbox that has as much power over your system as a website you run in the Chrome browser, which is not much.
 The `renderer` process uses npm modules.

 ### How does `renderer` get the data to display if it's sandboxed